FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 4. reshape and mangle the data to match the target/NOMAD `Quantity`s' specification.
 This may include computing derived properties not present in the original source files.
 5. build up a Python `archive` object using the classes provided by the target/NOMAD schema.

-In the past, we encountered cases where the delineation between these responsibilities blurred, resulting in widely different parser designs.
+In the past, we encountered cases where the delineation between these responsibilities were blurred, resulting in widely different parser designs.
 Especially when dealing with the larger, more feature-rich parsers, these designs could become quite complex.

 During refactoring, we therefore addressed these responsibilities on a more individual basis.
-This lead to a clear defined _interfaces_ and powerful _tools_ for the developer.
+This lead to more clearly defined _interfaces_ and powerful _tools_ for the developer.
 These are further complimented by _best practices_ and _design protocols_.

 More specifically, point 1 (file selection) is now handled by the `MatchingParser` class, from which the parser class inherits.
 It coordinates with the NOMAD base to scan the uploaded folder tree and select the relevant files.